AI Transformation & Data

 Every vendor has added "agentic" to their pitch deck.
-Here's the test: if your "agentic AI" is a prompt template calling an API, you've built a wrapper.
+If your "agentic AI" is a prompt template calling an API, you've built a wrapper.
 A wrapper with a loop is still a wrapper.
-Everyone knows this.
-Nobody says it out loud because the word sells -- and right now, the word is doing more revenue generation than the technology behind it.
+Nobody says it out loud because the word sells -- and right now it's doing more revenue generation than the technology behind it.

 Take document ingestion.
 Hand a 40-page insurance policy to an LLM as raw text — the same term means different things in different sections.
 Confident, wrong answers 30% of the time.
 That's not agentic.
 That's expensive autocomplete.